Pict or Scot: Who's Who?

 After a brief exchange of missiles, Agricola ordered his auxiliaries to launch a frontal attack on the enemy.
 Watched by the legionaries held in reserve, four cohorts of Batavians and two cohorts of Tungrian swordsmen advanced.
 Against the better equipped, well-trained and disciplined Romans, the Caledonians were cut down and trampled on the lower slopes of the hill.
 Those at the top attempted an outflanking movement, but were themselves outflanked by Roman cavalry.
 The Caledonians were comprehensively routed.
 Fleeing for the shelter of nearby woodland, they were relentlessly pursued by well-organised Roman units.

 After the battle, most Caledonian tribes accepted the Roman occupation.
 Some tribes were bribed or given gifts to acquiesce to Roman rule.
-Even so, some of the more northern tribes continued to resist the Romans.
+Even so, some of the more northerly tribes continued to resist the Romans.
 For various reasons, by AD 87 the occupation was limited to the Southern Uplands and by the end of the 1st-century the northern limit of Roman expansion was a line drawn between the Tyne and Solway Firth, a line that in the early AD 120s was consolidated as Hadrian's Wall.

 The Picts Until the Roman administration's collapse in the 5th-century AD, the relationship with the Caledonii remained one of relative peaceful co-existence interspersed with periodic military incursions and campaigns.
-The intermittent Roman presence in Scotland did coincide, however, with the emergence of the Picts who are generally considered a confederation of tribes that lived north of the rivers Forth and Clyde from around the 3rd-/4th-century until the 10th-century AD.
+The intermittent Roman presence in what would become Scotland did coincide, however, with the emergence of the Picts who are generally considered a confederation of tribes that lived North of the rivers Forth and Clyde from around the 3rd-/4th-century until the 10th-century AD.
 It is often assumed that the Picts were the descendants of the tribes the Romans generalised as Caledonii .
 The evidence for this connection is circumstantial at best, and the name by which the Picts called themselves remains unknown.
 Even the meaning of the term 'Pict' is not universally agreed.